amreen97/amreen97/README.md

-🌱 I’m currently learning more about clean code and big project architecture 👯 I’m looking to collaborate on new exciting Projects 🔭 I had worked on Machine Learning and data analysis Python( Numpy, Pandas, Matplotlib, Scikit-Learn, Tensorflow) 💬 Ask me about Abstract class, Interface, Inheritance, Polymorphism or Django or any tech-related stuff 📫 How to reach me: amreen12ammu@gmail.com
+🌱 I’m currently learning more about clean code and big project architecture 👯 I’m looking to collaborate on new exciting Projects 🔭 I had worked on Machine Learning and data analysis Python( Numpy, Pandas, Matplotlib, Scikit-Learn, Tensorflow) 🔭 I had worked on Web development using Javascript and React JS 💬 Ask me about Abstract class, Interface, Inheritance, Polymorphism or Django or any tech-related stuff 📫 How to reach me: amreen12ammu@gmail.com
 😄 Pronouns: Her